Hemoglobin C Disease in Children

 - Hemoglobin electrophoresis.
 This test measures the different types of hemoglobin.

-What are the complications of hemoglobin C disease in a child?
+What are possible complications of hemoglobin C disease in a child?

 Hemoglobin C disease usually requires no special medical attention.
 Sometimes complications can develop, including: